laurazeng/laurazeng.github.io/pages/contact.md

 permalink: /contact
 ---

-# Contact
+# Let's connect!

-You may contact me [through my email](mailto:l.nguyen.paul@gmail.com) or [tweet at me](https://twitter.com/intent/tweet?text=%40paululele) if you have any questions or would like to bring up any issues.
+The best way to contact me is [through my email](mailto:lauradzeng@gmail.com).
+The best way to keep up with my work/my life is [on Instagram](https://www.instagram.com/lauradzeng).
+You can also find all of my social links here: [https://linktr.ee/lauradzeng](https://linktr.ee/lauradzeng)